Crimen, violencia, y conflicto

 Crimen y la violencia son los principales factores que impiden el desarrollo económico.
 Al mismo tiempo, los esfuerzos para controlar el crimen imponen importantes costes en la sociedad.
 Nuestros afiliados explorar menor costo y los métodos más humanos de la reducción de la delincuencia y la violencia, y también estudian maneras de reformar los sistemas de justicia penal.

-J-PAL affiliates’ CVC research explores critical questions in this field, including how to cost-effectively improve police performance and perception, help at-risk youth reduce criminal and violent behavior, and reconcile communities in post-conflict fragile states.
+J-PAL affiliates’ research explores critical questions in this field, including how to cost-effectively improve police performance and perception, help at-risk youth reduce criminal and violent behavior, and reconcile communities in post-conflict fragile states.

 Co-Chair of J-PAL's Crime, Violence, and Conflict sector, Jens Ludwig, discusses his research on how Cognitive Behavioral Therapy helped reduce violence among students in Chicago.

 Oeindrila Dube is the Philip K. Pearson Professor of Global Conflict Studies at the University of Chicago, Harris School of Public Policy.
 She studies poverty and conflict in the developing world.

 Recent studies have found that summer youth employment programs appear to generate large declines in the rates of violent crime—a significant finding for urban policymakers seeking to create safer,...